Jenkins-Of-Ewelme Web Site

 Conclusions.

-For those who have found this article complete gobbledegook, or are unwilling to take a risk in investing in speculative equipment, may find that a free survey using some already prepared kit, would be the most preferable way of confirming that a broadband connection from a particular location within the village of Ewelme is indeed possible.
-Send an email with a request (or feedback)and your contact details.
+For those who have found this article complete gobbledegook, or are unwilling to take a risk in investing in equipment without knowing whether it will work, may find that a free survey using some already prepared kit, would be the most preferable way of confirming that a broadband connection from a particular location within the village of Ewelme is indeed possible.
+Send me an email with a request (or feedback) and your contact details , or I'm quite happy to chat about it on 828200.

 Other useful links: